Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 git clone https://github.com/Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform.git
 ```

-1. Prepare HTML Files: Create the HTML files for your website content.
+1.Prepare HTML Files: Create the HTML files for your website content.
 Place these files in the same directory where your Terraform configuration files are located.

-2. Main HTML File: Name your main HTML file “index.html”.
+2.Main HTML File: Name your main HTML file “index.html”.
 This file will be the entry point for your website.
 Ensure it contains the necessary content and structure for your homepage.

 ![image_alt]()